facebook/fatal/lesson/README.md

 std::integral_constant<std::size_t, 42>
 ```

-Here's an example of how to follow a lesson in Metashell:
+Here's an example of how to follow a lesson in Metashell (use a trailing backslash `\` for multi-line statements):

 ```
 > #include <fatal/lesson/lesson.h>